How to print a variable in Python

 'skills': ['Python', 'JavaScript']}

-- It also sorts dictionary keys alphabetically, making the output consistent and predictable for easier debugging.
+- It automatically sorts dictionary keys and formats the output across multiple lines for clarity.

 Move faster with Replit